0

 Your driver’s seat should be adjusted so that you’re sitting comfortably with a neutral spine.
 This means that your back should be straight, and your shoulders should be in line with your hips.

 To adjust your seat, start by moving the backrest forward or backward until it’s in the correct position.
-Then, adjust the height of the seat until your thighs are parallel to the ground.
+Then, adjust the seat height until your thighs are parallel to the ground.

 Finally, adjust the distance from the steering wheel so that your arms can have a slight bend in them.
 If you need to make any further adjustments, use the controls on your door or console.